-In FY 2012, Forest Service Research and Development delivered 169 invasive species tools including the identification of key pathways for invasion by new forest pests; methods for detecting, monitoring, and controlling the walnut twig beetle; release and recovery guidelines for biological control agents for emerald ash borer; and an assessment of the potential impacts of hemlock woolly adelgid predators.
+In FY 2013, Forest Service Research and Development delivered 193 invasive species tools including the identification of key pathways for invasion by new forest pests; best management practices for significantly reducing invasive plants spread during timber harvesting operations; evaluating the establishment of a biological control agent for emerald ash borer (EAB); and a model of future pest risk that can be used to make prevention efforts more cost effective.

 The Forest Service International Programs also work to protect our forests from invasive species damage.
-For example, the program works with Chinese counterparts who have partnered with us to address one of the most destructive invasive forest pests, the emerald ash borer (EAB).
-The Forest Service continues to work with the USDA Agricultural Research Service (ARS) to better understand why the borer is so resilient and pervasive.
+For example, the program works with Chinese counterparts who have partnered with us to address one of the most destructive invasive forest pests, the EAB.
+The Forest Service continues to work with ARS to better understand why the borer is so resilient and pervasive.
 This will help predict and prevent potential future outbreaks by related wood boring beetles.
 With an aim of identifying biocontrol mechanisms, a partnership was formed between the Forest Service's Northern Research Station, the ARS and counterparts in China.
 With support from International Programs, the team is working to find natural enemies of EAB in its native range.